Making San Francisco Sourdough Bread

 spices just for fun!

 Another thing I have

 flour.
-I also use spelt, kamut, semolina
+I also use spelt, kamut, semolina and other ancient

 and exotic flours and whole grains and seeds and my family and I love

 the results.
 Be adventuresome and have fun with it!

 I’m not serving or giving my bread within about 12 hours of